-Before we know it, we will gather with family and friends around the table during our time honored Thanksgiving celebration to give thanks for our blessings and rewards.
-What giving thanks means to me, however, is more than just taking time out to think about the many ways I've been fortunate in my life and as the founder of a company that has been in business for nearly three decades.
+Before we know it, we will gather with family and friends around the table during our time-honored Thanksgiving celebration to give thanks for our blessings and rewards.
+However, what giving thanks means to me is more than just taking time out to think about the many ways I've been fortunate in my life and as the founder of a company that has been in business for nearly three decades.

-For years now, we've sponsored research into new areas where massage working conjunction with conventional therapies has enormous potential for healing.
+For years now, we've sponsored research into new areas where massage working in conjunction with conventional therapies has enormous healing potential.
 I'm most proud of the community programs we support through the Massage Therapy Foundation Community Service granting programs.
 What makes this program so unique is that it fosters research while at the same time providing massage through community-based programs to individuals who would otherwise never have access to the healing - both physical and mental - powers of the therapy.

-At the Center for Traditional Medicine, a small public health service in Cabo Corrientes, Mexico, near Puerto Vallarta, BIOTONE's grant will help to expand treatment for those suffering from chronic pain as well as from untreated or insufficiently treated injuries.
+At the Center for Traditional Medicine, a small public health service in Cabo Corrientes, Mexico, near Puerto Vallarta, BIOTONE's grant will help expand treatment for those suffering from chronic pain and untreated or insufficiently treated injuries.

-We welcome groups such as Team Type 1 to contact us about ways we can donate BIOTONE products to help team participants as they strive to leverage athletics to advance medical science to find a cure for a major disease.
+We welcome groups such as Team Type 1 to contact us about ways to donate BIOTONE products to help team participants as they strive to leverage athletics to advance medical science to find a cure for a major disease.

-These are just some of the ways BIOTONE expresses our thanks to the industry and for the many customer who have been with us over the years and the new customers who join the BIOTONE family each year.
-You have helped the company stay at the forefront of the industry and for that we are deeply honored and grateful.
+These are just some of the ways BIOTONE expresses our thanks to the industry and for the many customers who have been with us over the years and the new customers who join the BIOTONE family each year.
+You have helped the company stay at the forefront of the industry, and for that, we are deeply honored and grateful.

 I'd love to hear what you feel most grateful for and how you give back to your community as a way of saying thanks.